MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## Configure label inheritance from email attachments

 > [!NOTE]
-> This capability is rolling out for built-in labeling, and in various stages of release across the platforms.
-Identify the minimum versions of Outlook that support this feature by using the [capabilities table for Outlook](sensitivity-labels-versions.md#sensitivity-label-capabilities-in-outlook), and the row **Label inheritance from email attachments**.
+> Identify the minimum versions of Outlook that support this feature by using the [capabilities table for Outlook](sensitivity-labels-versions.md#sensitivity-label-capabilities-in-outlook), and the row **Label inheritance from email attachments**.

 Turn on email inheritance for when users attach labeled documents to an email message that isn't manually labeled.
 With this configuration, a sensitivity label is dynamically selected for the email message, based on the sensitivity labels that are applied to the attachments and published to the user.
 The [highest priority label](sensitivity-labels.md#label-priority-order-matters) is dynamically selected when it's supported by Outlook.